Healing Hurts, but This Pain Helps You Grow

 It easy to feel like the victim in a situation.
 Phrases like “How unlucky am I!” or “Why do all of these bad things happen to me!” are heard every day, as well as other complaints about our daily lives.

-We are not victims nor is the world against us.
-This only increases the pain of the wound that will not heal until we accept what has happened because regardless of how much we fight it, nothing will change.
+We’re not victims nor is the world against us.
+This only increases the pain of the wound that will not heal until we accept what has happened.
+Regardless of how much we fight it, nothing will change.

 Look the other way, distract ourselves